 To download messages from iCloud, you will need to communicate with the Apple Servers.
 When Apple is carrying out maintenance on the servers, Apple System may be down and your device will not be able to communicate the Apple Servers which can cause this problem.
 Therefore, you can check if the Apple System is "Available" for iCloud backup.
 If it is not, all you have to do is to try again in a few hours.

-The other simple troubleshooting solution you may want to try is a force restart.
+Another simple troubleshooting solution you may want to try is a force restart.
 This is a good solution since it can easily refresh the device and eliminate any settings that could be causing the downloading message from iCloud issue.
 To force restart the device, use the following procedures:

 For iPhone 7 and iPhone 7 Plus: Hold down the Power and Volume Down buttons until the Apple logo appears.